No Place to Lay One’s Head

 Created by Frédéric Krivine, Emmanuel Daucé and Philippe Triboit | Hi Gloss Entertainment

-Françoise Frenkel’s No Place to Lay One’s Head describes her chaotic odyssey through Germany and France during the second world war, which broke out when she was fifty years old.
+Françoise Frenkel’s No Place to Lay One’s Head describes her chaotic odyssey through Germany and France during the second world war, which had broken out when she was fifty years old.
 Shuttled from pillar to post in a series of increasingly fraught attempts to escape deportation to the camps, Frenkel spent those years in borrowed dresses, carrying just a few salvaged essentials as she tramped the streets in broken shoes.

 So it’s surprising to find that the cover of the English-language edition of this memoir shows a young woman dressed in a voguish 1940s ensemble.
 Perfectly coiffed and made up, she looks like something out of one of those TV series built around the persona of a retro “style icon.”

 Inappropriately generic book covers have become so prevalent that this would hardly be worth commenting on, except for the fact that it points to a central question about any attempt to engage with history through story.
 How much reality do we want?
-Or, to put it in a more searching way, what kinds of reality do we want?
+Or, to put it in a more searching way, what kind of reality do we want?

 Some highly successful popular writers (Hilary Mantel, Peter Ackroyd and Jeanette Winterson spring to mind) wallow in the sordid and often sadistic particulars of life in times past.
 Some television producers are lauded for the gritty historical accuracy of their sets.
 It seems like readers and viewers can’t get enough of the special forms of violence practised by the Vikings, the Romans or the Elizabethans.